Clinical governance - quality and safety

-Clinical governance is an initiative to ensure that NHS organisations have in place a framework to support continuous improvement in the quality and safety of our delivery of care and treatment to our patients.
+Clinical governance is an overarching framework through which NHS organisations support continuous improvement in the quality and safety of our delivery of care and treatment to our patients.
 This includes having policies and procedures to safeguard patient care and, importantly, promoting an organisational culture that encourages patients, visitors and staff to report any concerns they may have or make suggestions for improvement.
 NHS organisations are expected to demonstrate that concerns, comments or suggestions are investigated and that remedial action is put into place where needed.
 We are also committed to learning from where things go wrong and promoting a culture of open transparency through duty of candour.

 Further information on the requirements for compliance with the Health and Social Care Act (Regulated Activities) Regulations 2009 and the Care Quality Commission (Registration) Regulations 2009 can be found on the Care Quality Commission website: www.cqc.org.uk